When Location Shapes Choice: Placement Optimization of Substitutable Products: Model Formulation

-\begin{assumption} The set of locations visited by a customer is independent of the placement of products, i.e., the browsing distribution $B$ does not dependent on the placement $X$. \end{assumption} This assumption is ubiquitous in the literature on special cases of \place\ and other closely related problems~\citep{davis2015assortment, gallego2020approximation, alidany, asadpour2023sequential}.
-Apart from the independence assumption above, we make no other structural assumptions on the probability distribution $B$, i.e., we allow for all possible customer browsing behavior over the set of $G$.
+{ Apart from the independence assumption above, we make no other structural assumptions on the probability distribution $B$, i.e., we allow for all possible customer browsing behavior over the set of $G$.
+Assumption \ref{decouple} is also ubiquitous in the literature on special cases of \place\ and other closely related problems discussed in Section \ref{sec:previous}~(\cite{davis2015assortment, gallego2020approximation, alidany, asadpour2023sequential}).
+At the same time, there is also literature on models where the browsing distribution or the choice model is placement dependent (see Section \ref{sec:previous}).

-Note that in some settings, the browsing patterns are highly structured and the browsing distribution may be represented explicitly using a small number of parameters.
-For example, in an online recommendation platform or a search engine, products are often placed vertically on a web page and customers visit a subset of consecutive locations starting from the topmost location~\citep{alidany}.
-In this setting the browsing distribution is defined using $m$ parameters that represent the probability of customer visiting locations $1$ (topmost location) through $j$ ($\leq m$) (See Figure \ref{fig:line}).
-This setting will be useful for motivating many of our ideas in the subsequent discussion and we refer to it as \placel.

-\emph{Filling empty locations with highest price item.} It will sometimes be simpler to define an algorithm without requiring that all locations are filled.
-Suppose we are given an infeasible placement solution where some locations are left empty.
-We describe a simple process to transform a placement with empty locations into a feasible assortment without decreasing the expected revenue of the placement.
-Let $i^*$ denote the product with the highest price, i.e.,
+Overall, we believe that our model is fairly reasonable in settings such as fashion where there are many unfamiliar products and customers may spend some time looking around to shortlist (and try on) a few products before deciding which products to purchase.
+In a setting such as a grocery store, customers may not be as likely to consider-then-choose and may be more inclined to purchase the first suitable product they come across.
+In an effort to also capture such settings, in Appendix \ref{appx:decouple} we partially relax Assumption \ref{decouple} and consider a placement dependent MNL model where customers are more likely to purchase products that they saw earlier on their path.
+We show that our main algorithm and its performance guarantee generalize to this setting.}